Spurty007/soccer/README.md

 Players must be enrolled in 1st Grade.
  - 3v3
  - Size 3 ball
+ - Time of Play: Four 10 Minute quarters with 2 minute breaks
  - No Goal keepers (no role assignment)
  - Expect big double digit score lines (don't keep count)
  - Weekly training with a coach encouraged